udelcodes/udelcodes.github.io/numbersystems.md

 ### End of Day Wrap Up

 Congratulations!
-You made it through day 2!!
+You made it through this bonus lesson!!
-We hope you had fun learning about the different number systems today.
+We hope you had fun learning about the different number systems.
-If you really liked today's lesson, be sure to dig deeper into the different number systems in coding and keep learning!
+If you really liked this lesson, be sure to dig deeper into the different number systems in coding and keep learning!
 Take what you learned today and go teach a friend or a family member, and you can start sending secret messages to each other!
-See you tomorrow for a new lesson on operators and randomness in cryptography.
-The next lesson will use [this link](https://udel.codes/crypto3).
+Click [this link](https://udel.codes/crypto) to go back to the home page for Crypto Week.